Enjoy time with family this year with these simple activities that make Christmas memorable!

 23. Start a family conversation jar — use the free printables to kick-start discussions each night.

 24. Roll up your socks and have an indoor snowball fight!

-25. Teach the kids how to write a thank you note - a great life skill to know!
+25. Teach your kids how to write a thank you note – it’s a great life skill to know!

 MORE HOLIDAY FUN: